The United States is trying to salvage the Iran deal. Here’s how both countries have violated the pact.

 How has Iran deviated from the deal?

 Once the United States backed away from the deal, Iran’s foreign minister said the country would feel free to “pursue industrial-scale enrichment without any restrictions.”
-Independent monitors have subsequently reported that Iran is stockpiling more uranium than permitted under the joint agreement, and enriching it at higher levels than allowed.
+Independent monitors have subsequently reported that Iran is stockpiling more uranium than permitted under the joint agreement and enriching it at higher levels than allowed.

-In November 2019, the United Nations’ International Atomic Energy Agency found that Iran was enriching uranium up to 4.5 percent, above the allowable threshold of 3.67 percent.
+In November 2019, the U.N.'s International Atomic Energy Agency found that Iran was enriching uranium up to 4.5 percent, above the allowable threshold of 3.67 percent.
 Since then, the country’s stockpile of enriched uranium has nearly tripled, according to a confidential report seen by the Associated Press.

 To be considered weapons-grade, uranium must be enriched at 90 percent.
 But the United States and its allies are on high alert for any changes that reduce the “breakout time” — the amount of time it would take Iran to build a nuclear bomb.
 Some analysts believe that the “breakout time” has now fallen from one year to three months.

-The watchdog agency also reported in February that Iran may have stored nuclear materials at three sites that weren’t declared to international monitors, and was refusing to answer questions about those facilities.
+The watchdog agency also reported in February that Iran may have stored nuclear materials at three sites that were not declared to international monitors, and was refusing to answer questions about those facilities.

-Under the terms of the joint agreement, the International Atomic Energy Agency is supposed to be able to visit any facilitiesunder short notice to perform “snap inspections.”.
-Last year, however, Iran’s parliament passed a new law that only allows inspections to take place at declared nuclear sites.
+Under the terms of the joint agreement, the International Atomic Energy Agency is supposed to be able to visit any facilities under short notice to perform “snap inspections.”
+Last year, however, Iran’s parliament passed a law that only allows inspections to take place at declared nuclear sites.

 While there were fears that inspectors might be expelled from the country, that hasn’t transpired: In late February, shortly before the law went into effect, the IAEA announced it had reached a temporary compromise with Iran that would “retain the necessary degree of monitoring and verification work” for the next three months.